 Fully-Cooked Fiddlehead stalks

 Place candy melts in a microwave safe bowl.
 Use small amounts, 1/3 of the bag to start.
 Set microwave at 40% setting.
 Microwave the first time for 30 seconds.
 Stir melts and heat them again (now at 15 second intervals), stirring and mushing the chocolate pieces until they are melted.
 Finished consistency should be like cooked pudding.

 Serve to your violin teacher with brownies on the side.

-Submitted by Violinist Rhiannon Nachbaur, Salmon Arm, BC, Canada (Originally Printed in the Gazette in 2002)
+Submitted by Violinist Rhiannon Nachbaur (Originally Printed in the Gazette in 2002)

 1 frozen (or homemade) piecrust

 Precook piecrust in a 350° oven.
 After preparing the Fiddleheads for cooking, sauté onions and Fiddleheads in olive oil for 6-8 minutes then place in crust.
 Sprinkle cheese evenly over the top.
 Blend eggs, mustard, flour, cream, and pour over other ingredients.

 Bake at 350° for about 50 minutes (full cooked fiddleheads).
 Pie is cooked when a knife inserted into the center comes out clean.
 This dish may be served cold, warm, or hot and goes well with violin lessons!
 Serves 3-5